To listen to this statement of faith, click below:

 “Discernment is not knowing the difference between right and wrong, it is knowing the difference between right and almost right.”

 Today we live in a world full of lies and theological imbalances.
 The bible says to not swerve to the right nor to the left over 16 times, and I believe this is for a reason.
 The devil uses duality to trap and distract people away from the truth, and because we are at the end these dualities are maximized.
 If Satan cannot get you with legalism, he will get you with progressive Christianity.
-If he can’t get you with wokeism, he will get you with Christian nationalism.
-If he can’t play to your desires, he will play to your fears.
+If he can’t get you with wokeism, he will get you with Religious Nationalism.
+If he can’t play to your desires, he will play to your fears instead.

 On every Christian topic you will find some truth being spoken of in churches or online, but most of the time it is tainted with an imbalance in one direction or another.
 Because I made a career out of studying balance (and correcting imbalances), I realize today that God was using the foolishness of my vain pursuits in dancing to give me the best possible theological training — and to give me an eye for discerning what is true from what is false by honing my sensitivity for when something or someone is going in an off balance direction.